bioliners/PAS/README.md

 # PAS

-Data produced in the PAS project
+Produced data and code used in the PAS project